-She’s an occasional commentator for Huffington Post Live and the BBC World Service.
-She is also a NBCC member book critic.
+She’s an occasional commentator for Huffington Post Live and the BBC World Service and NBCC book reviewer.

 She is an oft-booked storyteller and has appeared on the Moth, Story Collider, How I Learned series, etc. As a stand up comic she has performed at Gotham, Broadway Comedy and other clubs around New York City.
 She has read at the Franklin Park Reading and Freerange Non-Fiction series amongst others.
 Alyssa was formally represented by Bicoastal Models for acting, fit and commercial print.